elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **Primary Footnotes:** Will be used for the core Hadith and Quranic verses for the Principle and each Tool (e.g., Bukhari 6018, Quran 20:44, Abi Dawud 4918).
 *   **"For Further Study" Section:**
     *   Will include references to the supporting stories and principles like **S056 & S057 (Surah Al-Hujurat), S061 (Tabayyun), S065 (Jidal), S071 (Queen of Sheba), S074 (Prophet's clear speech).**

 ---

-Excellent.
-The repository is approved.
-We will now construct the blueprint for this critical chapter.

-Here is the **Chapter 4 Brief** for **"The Art of Conflict."**

-This brief is designed to create a chapter that is a practical, spiritual "emergency guide" for couples.
-It moves beyond the simple platitude of "be patient" and provides concrete, Prophetic tools to use in the heat of the moment.
-It is built from our approved repository and follows our established 6-part structure.

-Please review this brief with your full critical attention.
-Your approval will mark the completion of the blueprint for Chapter 4.

----